JeanPCordeiro/coder-php/README.md

 # coder-php
 PHP image for coder template

-From codercom/enterprise-base:ubuntu  image, add PHP :
+From codercom/enterprise-base:ubuntuimage, add :
+  php and librairies
+  mysql client
+  composer

 All you need to work with PHP projects  !